ControlSpeech: Towards Simultaneous and Independent Zero-shot Speaker Cloning and Zero-shot Language Style Control: ControlSpeech

-Through the experimental analysis in the appendix \ref{appendix noise}, isotropic across clusters is used as the mode of noise perturbation.
-Following the noise perturbation model, we obtain more robust mean, variance, and weight parameters for the mixture of Gaussian distributions.
-The criterion for training the SMSD module is the negative log-likelihood of the observation ${Y_{s}}^{'}$ given its input ${X_{s}}^{'}$.
-The loss function can be formulated as follows, the objective is clearly non-convex.
-Details about $\mathcal L_{SMSD}$ are derived in the appendix \ref{appendix smsdloss}.
+As shown in the experimental results in Appendix~\ref{appendix noise}, \textit{isotropic across clusters} outperforms the other types for striking a balance between accuracy and diversity and is used as the mode for noise perturbation.
+We obtain more robust mean, variance, and weight parameters for the mixture of Gaussian distributions with the noise perturbation module.
+The training objective of the SMSD module is the negative log-likelihood of the observation ${Y_{s}}^{'}$ given its input ${X_{s}}^{'}$.
+The loss function is formulated as $\mathcal L_{SMSD}=-logsumexp_{k}(log\pi_{k}-\frac{1}{2}\left \| \frac{{Y_{s}}^{'}-\mu^{(k)}}{\sigma } \right \|^{2} )$.
+Details for deriving the non-convex $\mathcal L_{SMSD}$ are in Appendix~\ref{appendix smsdloss}.